 Also, no stranger to radio, she regularly contributed to the Ryan Tubridy Show on RTÉ 2FM and also sat in the hotseat for Colm Hayes.

-As a writer, Maia set up her own blog, The M Word - a hub for women who happen to be mums.
-Maia also wrote a monthly column for Image Magazine.
-Previously Maia has written regularly for The Dubliner Magazine, the Irish Independent Insider Magazine, The Sun and the Evening Herald.
+Maia has had a monthly column in Image Magazine and has written regularly for The Dubliner Magazine, the Irish Independent Insider Magazine, The Sun and the Evening Herald.
 She ghost wrote the Mr. Tayto spoof autobiography The Man in the Jacket in 2009 which famously kept former Taoiseach Bertie Ahern off the Christmas No.1 spot in the book charts.
 Additionally, she contributed to Podge and Rodge’s book The Ballydung Bible.
 Maia also writes a weekly column for The Sunday Independent.

 Maia is a popular Master of Ceremonies and she has hosted many events including the Stellar Awards, the BIM Awards and the Dogs Trust Ball amongst others.